-One moment that we did not use to calibrate the model is the limited relationship between quick-fixing types and wealth (Fact 4).
+One moment that we did not use for calibration is the limited relationship between quickfixing types and wealth (Fact 4).
 This is not a foregone conclusion in the quantitative model.
-Assets are an endogenous state variable and household savings responses to shocks differ across types.
-It is a reasonable conjecture, for example, that households who default to increasing saving in response to any shock (savings prioritizers) accumulate more wealth than those who default to increasing consumption in response to any shock (consumption prioritizers).
+Assets are an endogenous state variable and savings responses to shocks differ across types.
+It is a reasonable conjecture, for example, that households who default to increasing saving in response to shocks (savings prioritizers) accumulate considerably more wealth than those who default to increasing consumption in response to shocks (consumption prioritizers).